GabrielSaliba/GabrielSaliba/README.md

 # Hello there!  👋

-My name is Gabriel Saliba, I'm a Software Developer 💻 from Brazil 🇧🇷.
+My name is Gabriel Saliba, I'm a Software Developer 💻 from Brazil 🇧🇷. <br>
-I am currently studying Information Systems since 2018 🎓.
+I am currently studying Information Systems since 2018 🎓.<br>
-My passion is development, problem solving, learn new things every day and trying my best to be always thinking outside the box. 💡
+My passion is development, problem solving, learn new things every day and trying my best to be always thinking outside the box. 💡<br>

 **"Don't compare yourself with anyone in this world...**<br>
 **if you do so, you're insulting yourself."**<br>